Zenith Cal.2562PC Hi-Beat 28,800 Automatic 18ct Gold Tonneau c1975

 Zenith is one of the oldest watch manufacturers, est.1865 and one of only a handful which has always produced its own movements.
 The company has an almost unparalleled record of technical achievements and notably in 1929, Zenith won world renown at Kew Observatory (England), when a Zenith wristwatch won first prize for an accuracy of better than 0.6 seconds per day.
 During the late 1940’s and throughout the ’50s, Zenith held the lead in producing the most commercially successful and technically advanced, chronograph wristwatches.
 Later, Zenith became the first, in 1969, to develop a high-frequency automatic integrated column-wheel chronograph powered by the legendary El Primero movement beating at 36,000 vibrations per hour.
 This obsession with precision, as well as this constant quest for technical innovation, has been duly rewarded; the Manufacture has been awarded 2,333 chronometry prizes as well as eight medals, making it the most titled brand in the field of precision.
 The company has also provided a huge number of movements to many other manufacturers for their more technically advanced watches, including even Rolex for their Daytona Chronograph!

-The 1960s and ‘70s saw Zenith produce some of the finest watch movements available from any manufacturer and from a technical standpoint their watch movements were very advanced.
+The 1960s and ‘70s saw Zenith produce some of the finest watch movements available from any manufacturer and from a technical standpoint, their watch movements were very advanced.
 The watch we have here is an excellent example, having a superb Swiss made 18ct case and a 28,800 beats per hour, hi-beat automatic movement.
 Introduced in 1972, this made Zenith the first company to introduce a commercially successful hi-beat automatic movement.
 This faster running movement enables the watch to be more accurate than more traditional slower running movements.

-Around this period we see changes in dial design across a broad range of brands, including Omega, Longines, Girard-Perregaux and Zenith, moving from the very clean, simple lines of the typical 1960s dial to the retro-futurist style we see here.
+Around this period we saw changes in dial design across a broad range of brands, including Omega, Longines, Girard-Perregaux and Zenith, moving from the very clean, simple lines of the typical 1960s dial to the retro-futurist style we see here.
 On this point, the date position at 6:00 hours suggests a more avant-garde style.

-The yellow gold dial has a slightly more matte finish in the centre section, with a more reflective outer edge.
+The gold dial has a slightly more matte finish in the centre section, with a more reflective outer edge.
 It is furnished with applied black Onyx inlaid hour indices which are quite bold and blocky, matched with similar ‘stick’ style hands.

 The most notable feature of this dial is its complete originality.
 The dial has not been restored or retouched in any way and even more remarkably, it is in tip-top condition and shows no signs of ageing, visible to the naked eye.
 Only upon very close up, high magnification can some of the slightest signs of scratching and some very light spots be found.
 This is remarkable for a 50 year old watch and indicates it has seen little real use.